 Experts in Italy evaluated the available research to outline ten “golden rules” when using probiotics to improve health and treat medical conditions.

 Probiotics are live microorganisms that can improve health.
-There has been an explosion of interest in probiotics in the recent years, with several claims made about their benefits for digestive health, allergic disorders, and diabetes.
-The large number of probiotic products available can be confusing, so experts at the University of Milan outlined ten “golden rules” when using of probiotics.
+There has been an explosion of interest in probiotics in recent years, with several claims made about their benefits for digestive health, allergic disorders, and diabetes.
+The large number of products available can be confusing, so experts at the University of Milan outlined ten “golden rules” when using probiotics.
 They published their review in the Journal of Digestive and Liver Disease

-- Know the correct definition of probiotics
+Know the correct definition

 2. Be clear what cannot be considered a probiotic